vinhkhuc/vinhkhuc.github.io/_posts/2015-03-01-cross-validation.md

 costly to compute.

 In practice, we usually use **K = 5, 10 or 20** since these K-fold CVs give approximately the same accuracy estimation as LOOCV but without costly computation.
-Experiments show that K = 10 is the best choice as we will see below.

 The Figure 2 shows Ron Kohavi's experiment with CV using different values of K for the decision tree classifier C4.5 on different data sets.
 The gray regions indicate confidence intervals for the true accuracies.
 The negative K stands